-Under Michigan law, after officials foreclose and then sell the property of delinquent taxpayers, they may keep all proceeds above what's needed to pay off the tax debt.
-Most states refund the surplus, but Michigan is among a few states that allow the government to keep the profits.
+Previously, under Michigan law, after officials foreclosed and then sold the property of a delinquent taxpayer, they could keep all proceeds above what was needed to pay off the tax debt.
+Most states refund the surplus, but Michigan was among a few states that allowed the government to keep the profits.

 You'll receive various notices before the forfeiture and before you lose your home to the foreclosure, including the following.

-If you occupy the property, the foreclosing party must try to serve you notice personally and orally tell you that, among other things, the property will be foreclosed unless the delinquent amounts are paid.
-If personal service isn't made, notice about the foreclosure must be posted on the property.
+If you occupy the property, the foreclosing party must try to serve you notice personally and tell you that, among other things, the property will be foreclosed unless the delinquent amounts are paid.
+If personal service isn't made, notice about the foreclosure must be posted on the property and, in addition, a notice must be posted that has the information that otherwise would have been verbally provided had personal service been accomplished.
 (Mich.
 Comp.
-Laws § 211.78i).
+Laws § 211.78i.)

-You get about one year to pay off the delinquent amounts to "redeem" the home following the forfeiture (not the foreclosure).
+You get a redemption period of about one year, during which you can pay off the delinquent amounts and redeem the home following the forfeiture (not the foreclosure).

-March 31st in the third year of the delinquency is generally the last day you get to redeem the home.
+Unless all unpaid delinquent taxes, interest, penalties, and fees are paid on or before the March 31 immediately succeeding the entry of a judgment foreclosing the property or, in a contested case, within 21 days of the entry of a judgment foreclosing the property, the title to the property goes to the foreclosing governmental entity.
+So, March 31st in the third year of the delinquency is generally the last day you get to redeem the home.
 (Mich.
 Comp.
-Laws § 211.78g).
+Laws § 211.78g.)
 But if you contest the foreclosure by filing a written objection with the court, your deadline to redeem is within 21 days after the court enters the foreclosure judgment.
 (Mich.
 Comp.
-Laws § 211.78k).
+Laws § 211.78k.)

-If you're facing a property tax forfeiture and foreclosure in Michigan and you need help redeeming the property, consider talking to a foreclosure lawyer, a real estate lawyer, or a tax lawyer to learn about your different options and rights.
+If you're having trouble paying your property taxes, you might be able to reduce your tax bill or get extra time to pay.
+If you're already facing a property tax forfeiture and foreclosure in Michigan and have questions or need help redeeming your property, consider talking to a foreclosure lawyer, tax lawyer, or real estate lawyer.